jonhiggs/ml67/doc/03-patching.md

 ## Columns

-The process for the columns is easier than that of the rows.
 Find any point on the board with the correct label, then solder it to the correct pin of the Teensy.
+Easy.

-For columns that have been merged, you can use either of the columns.
+If the column has been merged, you can use either of the columns.

 | Filco  | Teensy |
 |--------|--------|